Drakkar Data Flow: Complete Processing Story¶

 task_completedevent with pool utilization stats.

-5.2 Collect Hook¶
+5.2 on_task_complete Hook¶

-The framework calls handler.collect(result):
+The framework calls handler.on_task_complete(result):

 - Receives the full ExecutorResult including stdout, stderr, exit_code, duration, and the original ExecutorTask (with its metadata dict).